neelsmith/papyrus_to_pixels/docs/index.md

 ## Week at a glance: Jan.
 23 - 25

+We meet in O'Neil 101 for both classes this week.

-We will introduce the course's subject matter, and
+We will introduce the course's subject matter on Tuesday.
+Jim Cahill from Educational Design and Digital Media Services will visit us on Thursday, as we set introduce and test the technologies we will rely on this semester.

-### Due dates
+### Due dates this week

+- *Thursday, 12:00*:  submit required assignment for [today's class preparation](./classes/content+tech1/).